 Why I had some negative bias reviewing this site…

 I always mention my history with these types of sites and that it’s almost always been bad.
-Until I looked at Survey Junkie, there was only 2 other sites like it which I rated similarly and though was legitimate.
+Until I looked at Survey Junkie, there was only 2 other sites like it which I rated similarly and thought were legitimate.